joans/joans.github.io/src/index.md

 title: 'Eleventy Duo'
 ---

-# Hello World
+# Jonas Purmann

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+A data-centric developer with a passion for photography.